 - Give yourself more places to put lamps, glasses, and decor items!

 - Each side table should be at least 18″ wide to hold everything safely.
-You need room for a lamp, a few small knick knacks, and several drinking glasses.
+You need room for a few small knick knacks, and several drinking glasses.

 - In living rooms, the rug size should be proportional to the size of your living area.
-Measure your sofa and coffee table.
-At minimum, both front legs of your sofa should be on the rug.
-If your coffee table is centred on the rug, have at least 18″ of margin between the coffee table and any surrounding furniture.
+Measure your sofa and coffee table and make sure both front legs of your sofa can be on the rug.
+If your coffee table is centred on the rug, have at least 18″ of walkway between the coffee table and any surrounding furniture.

-- A dresser should have at least three drawers.
+- A dresser should have at least two drawers.

-In short, $3000-5500 should be the range of cost of furnishing an apartment with just the essential furniture.
+In short, $3500-5800 should be the total range of cost of furnishing an apartment with just the essential furniture.

 |Sofa $1800 – 2500||Bed $400 – 800||TV Stand / Sideboard $400 – 650|